Harriton House: History and architectural features

+It was added to the National Register of Historic Places in 1973.

 Harriton Association

 The Harriton Association was started in 1962 by a group of people who were concerned that the house and its surrounding grounds, which were privately owned at the time, would be subdivided and developed.
-The Association removed the 1926 additions and restored the house to look as it did when Charles Thomson lived there in time for the 1976 United States Bicentennial.
+The creation of the group was spearheaded by W. Dallas "Bob" Saybolt, a Philadelphia furniture manufacturer (Saybolt & Cleland Inc.) who served as the first president of the Harriton Association.
+The association removed the 1926 additions and restored the house to look as it did when Charles Thomson lived there.
+Those renovations were completed in time for the 1976 United States Bicentennial.

-The Association operates Harriton House as a museum and cultural resource.
+The association operates Harriton House as a museum and cultural resource.
 Tours are given from Wednesday through Saturday, and special events are held at the house throughout the year.